openep/openep/about.md

   - title: Nick Linton
     image: images/portrait-nl.png
     content: Nick is Senior Lecturer in Cardiovascular Bioengineering at Imperial College London, combined with being a Consultant Cardiologist and Electrophysiologist at Imperial Healthcare.
 His research interests include mapping of complex arrhythmias and the development of predictive tools for arrhythmia.
+  - title: Steve Niederer
+    image: images/portrait-sn.png
+    content: Steve is the head of the King’s College London Cardiac Electro-Mechanics Research Group  (CEMRG).
+The group focus on using physiology and physics encoded in biophysical models to interpret diagnostic and imaging data from the heart.
+The team works closely with cardiac imaging, cardiology, cardiovascular research and data science collaborators  to bring novel technologies to bear to study and treat cardiovascular diseases.
   - title: Adam Connolly
     image: images/portrait-ac.png
     content: Adam is a Data Scientist at Invicro UK where he develops deep neural networks for various biomedical and image processing tasks, alongside general software development work.
 Prior to this he was a research associate in computational cardiac electrophysiology at King's College London.
 Adam has a PhD in aerospace engineering from Imperial College London.